L-TChen/STLC/STLC.lagda.md

     λ x₁ x₂ ⋯ xₙ. x N₁ N₂ ⋯ ⋯ ⋯ Nₘ
     │             ╰── Neutral ──╯│
-    ╰───────── Normal ───────────╯
+    ╰────────── Normal ──────────╯

 where x is a (free or bound) variable, Nᵢ's are all in normal form, and n and m can be zero.
-The format is devided into the neutral part and the normal part where the neutral part indicates a spine of normal terms starting from a variable and the normal part is a sequence of abstractions λ followed by a neutral part.
+The syntax is devided into two categories:

+  * neutral terms: the neutral part indicates a spine of normal terms starting from a variable

+  * normal terms: a sequence of abstractions λ followed by neutral terms

+Neutral terms are those normal terms which do not create any further β-redexs during substitution.
 This characterisation is defined as two mutually-defiend inductive families.

 ```agda
 data Neutral : Γ ⊢ A → Set